CJ-47/CSV-Export/Readme.md

-A CSV reader which can search ,export and filter data Offline as well as export to Google Sheeets (Sheets API)
+A CSV reader which can search ,export and filter data Offline as well as export to Google Sheeets (Sheets API)<br/>

-Technology Stack used :
+Technology Stack used :<br/>
-PyCharm IDE : Project Management  and Debugging Programming Language : Python
+PyCharm IDE : Project Management  and Debugging<br/>
+Programming Language : Python<br/>
-GUI : Tkinter,TkinterDnD,
+GUI : Tkinter,TkinterDnD<br/>
-Library Modules used : Numpy , Pandas
+Library Modules used : Numpy , Pandas <br/>

 Initially , I had initially planned to develop using Web based Application on React-NodeJS but I finalised a python environment based project as